facebook/react-native-website/docs/text.md

 ### `onResponderGrant`

-The View is now responding for touch events.
+The View is now responding to touch events.
 This is the time to highlight and show the user what is happening.

 | Type                               |
 | ---------------------------------- |